nerium-security/cycas/README.md

 # Cycas

 Cycas is a Digital Forensics & Incident Response (DFIR) pipeline that ingests data from [Velociraptor](https://github.com/Velocidex/velociraptor) into [Azure Data Explorer (ADX)](https://azure.microsoft.com/nl-nl/products/data-explorer).
-It's built by incident responders at Nerium, used internally on engagements for a couple of years, and now open source.
+Built by incident responders at Nerium on the principle *"Collect first, analyse later"*, it's been used internally on engagements for a couple of years and is now open source.

 ![Structured data in Azure Data Explorer](docs/source/_static/images/adx-results.png)